About the Author

 David Pitt Articles, Development Technologies & Tools, JavaScript, Tutorial 7 Comments

-Attention: The following article was published over 13 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.Recently I’ve been working heavily with JavaScript to implement full-blown rich user interfaces for web-based applications.
-In the past, I’ve used JavaScript and supporting libraries, such as JQuery and Jquery UI to introduce …
+Attention: This article was published over 13 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.Recently I’ve been working heavily with JavaScript to implement full-blown rich user interfaces for web-based applications.
+In the past, I’ve used JavaScriptย and supporting libraries, …

 Using HTML5’s Canvas and Audio Elements For A Guitar Tuning Mobile Application